gessnerfl/rabbitmq-queue-management/README.md

 RabbitMQ does not provide tooling to re-queue or move messages out of the box.
 However this can by quite handy when working e.g. with dead letter queues/exchanges.
 This tool tries to close this gap.
 By offering the following features

-* Multi-Broker Support
-* List queues of broker
+* List queues of a RabbitMQ
 * List messages of queues
 * Delete first message from queue
 * Move first message from queue